-Finally, note that across all three groups of firms, there is a clear pattern comparing issuers versus non-issuers.
+Note that, across all three groups of firms, there is a clear pattern comparing issuers versus non-issuers.
 Issuers are younger firms that are growing much more rapidly.
 They also have more volatile stock returns (indicating more volatile cash flows) and are less profitable.
 In the highest and lowest groups, the issuers are also smaller firms, on average, with the issuers and non-issuers being of about equivalent size in the medium group.
-These results provide empirical validation of the use of the predicted bond rating variable as a measure of debt capacity They also suggest that those firms who issue the majority of external equity can be classified as constrained by concerns over debt capacity, and provide a reconciliation of the results in Fama and French (2002) and Frank and Goyal (2003) with the pecking order.
+These results provide additional empirical validation of the use of the predicted bond rating variable as a measure of debt capacity.
+They also suggest that those firms who issue the majority of external equity can be classified as constrained by concerns over debt capacity, and provide a reconciliation of the results in Fama and French (2002) and Frank and Goyal (2003) with the pecking order.

-Finally, we examine whether small, high-growth firms, which we argue are those most likely to be constrained by considerations of debt capacity, face higher or lower adverse selection costs associated with equity issues as measured by the market reaction to the announcement of an equity issue.18 To the extent that small, high-growth firms have significant growth opportunities and are constrained from issuing debt, the market should react less negatively to the announcement of an equity issue for these firms.
-In order to measure the cost of an equity issue we examine announcement effects for all issues of seasoned equity for firms in our sample with announcements of equity issues reported in the SDC database between 1980 and 2001.19 We measure the three-day cumulative abnormal return (CARs) around equity issue announcements relative to a market model estimated over the 200-day period ending 21 days prior to the announcement of the equity issue.
+Finally, we examine whether small, high-growth firms face higher or lower adverse selection costs associated with equity issues as measured by the market reaction to the announcement of an equity issue.16 To the extent that small, high-growth firms have significant growth opportunities and are constrained from issuing debt, the market should react less negatively to the announcement of an equity issue for these firms.
+In order to measure the cost of an equity issue we examine announcement effects for all issues of seasoned equity for firms in our sample with announcements of equity issues reported in the SDC database between 1980 and 2001.17 We measure the three-day cumulative abnormal return (CARs) around equity issue announcements relative to a market model estimated over the 200-day period ending 21 days prior to the announcement of the equity issue.
 The final sample consists of 2,275 equity issue announcements, and the average three-day announcement CAR in the sample is -0.026.